rkoshak/sensorReporter/README.md

 ## Breaking Changes

+- Moved Ds18x20Sensor to folder one_wire, so the Class path has changed - May 2024
 - RpiGpioSensor, RpiGpioActuator and GpioColorLED pins can only be configured using Broadcom pin numbering (GPIO numbers) - April 2024
 - The configuration file is now in YAML syntax instead of a ini file - October 2022
 - Sending a `kill -1` now causes sensor_reporter to reload it's configuration instead of exiting